FichteFoll/FileHistory/README.md

 # SublimeText - File History #

-A plugin to provide access to the history of accessed files - project-wise or globally.
-Stores a JSON file with the file history.
+**Sublime Text 2 and 3** plugin to provide access to the history of accessed files - project-wise or globally.
+Stores data in a JSON file.
-**Sublime Text 3 compatible**.

-Obtained from [https://gist.github.com/1133602][gist] by Josh Bjornson.
+Obtained from a [https://gist.github.com/1133602][gist] by Josh Bjornson.

 **Note**: I tried checking for file existence in the history but this took more time than expected (especially with networked files) and made the plugin quite unresponsive.
 The compromise is a command to cleanup the current project (with the option to clean up the global list as well).
 The cleanup will remove any files in the project history that don't exist.

 ## Installation ##